Updated: Oct 11, 2022

 Being a passionate practitioner of philosophical inquiry with children, I would love to share a few tips, on how to progress when tackling the big questions and ideas at home with your child.

 Find a question you want to investigate.
 Once you have it, as a parent, you can ask them during bedtime storytime or at the dinner table, but often children would raise those questions on their own.
-The questions can be inspired by any books, movies or life events, but in philosophy, we look for the questions that don't have simple answers, but rather take us deeper into the understanding of some big ideas - fairness, goodness, beauty or courage, just to mention a few.
+The questions can be inspired by any books, movies or life events, but in philosophy, we look for questions that don't have simple answers, but rather take us deeper into the understanding of some big ideas - fairness, goodness, beauty or courage, just to mention a few.

 Ask for examples and investigate them.
-Can you give me an example when someone is good?
+Can you give me an example of when someone is good?
 Is it fair to eat half a cake if you share it with two other friends?

 Take a step back and anchor the child in the question you're trying to answer.
 So... (insert the main question)?